VAKGK/sentiment-trading-analysis/README.md

-# 📊 Bitcoin Market Sentiment & Trader Behavior Analysis
+# 📊 Sentiment & Trader Behavior Analysis

 ### **Quantifying the Impact of Fear & Greed on Trading Performance**